East vs West Education Styles.

 A review of the book ‘Beyond The Tiger Mom’ by Maya Thiagarajan

 I was recently asked to review a book titled ‘Beyond The Tiger Mom’.
 The author Maya Thiagarajan describes her experiences and thoughts of being a teacher both in the US and in Singapore.
-I was drawn to this book as education is something that weighs heavy on my mind.
+I was drawn to this book as styles of education is something that weighs heavy on my mind.
 My partner and I have often discussed how we will aid our children’s education.
 We discuss what we could do if they either excel in a subject or fall behind in a subject.
-We both agree that at some point tutoring would probably be a good idea.
+We both agree that if needed we would employ a tutor.

 Whilst reading this book I learned about varying styles of education and it has actually helped affirm our standpoint on how we are choosing to help our children learn.

 About The Author

 Maya grew up in India and progressed her teaching career in the US.
 She taught in both low income area schools and in american private schools.
 She eventually yearned to go back to where she grew up, Maya and her young family decided to move to Singapore.
 In Singapore she continued teaching in both local and international schools.
 It was at this point in her career she saw the vast differences in educational pedagogies and outcomes between the west and the east.

 Her accounts offer an insight into education styles in the west our.
 In the west we encourage the discovery of learning, never forcing but encouraging our children to learn.
 We focus heavily on books and reading for pleasure.
 We hold teachers, parents and circumstances accountable for children not learning to the standard expected, but never hold the children accountable themselves.
 We protect our children from failure and value free play and self discovery.
 However this way of learning is relatively new and in our experimenting with educational pedagogies many of our children are not learning to expected standards.
 The gap between the lowest achievers and highest achievers is much larger than that in the east.